Building a compelling case for prevention

 Dynamic simulation modelling

-The first dynamic simulation modelling workshop will be held in June 2017 in Canberra.
+The first dynamic simulation modelling workshop was held in Canberra in June 2017.

 - Prevention Centre news, 9 June 2017: Making the compelling case for prevention